 Introduction by Joanna Lumley

-For Tess, it became a struggle of body and mind, as she was symbolically compelled towards the highest point within herself.
+For Tess, it becomes a struggle of body and mind, as she is symbolically compelled towards the highest point within herself.

 ‘An enthralling journey of courage and endurance’